eilccn/2d-object-recognition/README.md

 c = connected components region segmentation

 feature computation:
+f =
+* displays the major and minor axes and the oriented bounding box in real time on the video output
-f = computes 5 features, the first 3 of which are central moment values -> {µ11, µ20, µ02, percent filled of the oriented bounding box, aspect ratio of the oriented bounding box}
+* computes 5 features, the first 3 of which are central moment values -> {µ11, µ20, µ02, percent filled of the oriented bounding box, aspect ratio of the oriented bounding box}

 training mode:
 n = compute and extract 5 features from the object and record data in "features.csv" file